gauravsh0812/img2mml_resnet/README.md

 # img2mml_resnet

-This repository consists of the scripts to run `image2mml` model.
+This repository consists of scripts to run `image2mml` model.

 ## Requirements
 python >=3.7